Setting up a custom domain to use with your Unbounce account is a two step process:

 NOTE: if you already have a website living at your root domain (e.g. www.mysite.com) you'll need to use a subdomain (e.g. try.mysite.com or info.mysite.com).

 How do I create my CNAME record?

 Once you add the domain you'll see a list of steps to create your new CNAME.
 You can access articles for popular hosting providers and you will also see a pre-written email that you can send to the person who manages your DNS, if you don't have direct access to your DNS settings.

 Once you've added the custom domain in Unbounce and set up your CNAME with your DNS provider, you can see from the Domains tab whether or not it's propagated yet - you'll see a yellow "not working" indicator or a green "working" indicator.

 NOTE: DNS propagation should only take up to a few hours, but can sometimes take up to 24-hours.
-If you've double checked to confirm your CNAME set-up and you don't see the green "working" indicator after a few hours, please contact us at email@example.com and our Client Success team can troubleshoot for you.
+If you've double checked to confirm your CNAME set-up and you don't see the green "working" indicator after a few hours, please contact us at email@example.com and our Customer Success team can troubleshoot for you.
 It may be a propagation issue, but we can double check the set-up for you to see if this is the case.